Teaching Reading at Kinderley

 Some words in the English language cannot be broken down into separate phonemes.
 These words are known as tricky words and we teach the children to be able to read and know the whole word, for example, ‘said’ or ‘what’.

-We use a range of reading scheme books that are organised into “Book Boxes” so that the children experience a range of stories and text types.
-The children move through the Book Boxes at a steady pace, often re-reading the books to ensure they have secured the vocabulary until they become a “free reader”.
+Once the children have completed the Read Write Inc programme, they will move onto reading books levelled on Accelerated Reader.
+We use a range of reading scheme books that are organised into AR levels so that the children experience a range of stories and text types.
+The children move through the books at a steady pace, often re-reading the books to ensure they have secured the vocabulary until they become a “free reader”.
 They can choose books from the school’s well stocked library to read in school and at home; selecting a book is supported where possible by an adult who knows their confidence and challenge level as well as their interests.

 The children also have opportunities for group or whole class guided reading sessions in class when they read a text that is often a little more challenging than one they would read alone as the adult supporter can scaffold their learning and help them to develop reading skills of a higher standard.